• Prize-winner at the Serge Lifar International Ballet Competition (1999, 1st prize).

 La Sylphide (the Sylph, Effie); choreography by August Bournonville, revised version by Elsa-Marianne von Rosen,

 Giselle (Zulma, Myrtha, Monna, Classical Duet); choreography by Jean Coralli, Jules Perrot and Marius Petipa,

 Le Corsaire (Gulnare, Trio of Odalisques); production by Pyotr Gusev after the composition and choreography of Marius Petipa,

 La Bayadère (Trio of Shades); choreography by Marius Petipa, revised version by Vladimir Ponomarev and Vakhtang Chabukiani,

-The Sleeping Beauty (Princess Florine, Violante Fairy, Gold Fairy, Silver Fairy, Courage Fairy); choreography by Marius Petipa; revised version by Konstantin Sergeyev,
+The Sleeping Beauty (Princess Florine, Violante Fairy, Gold Fairy, Silver Fairy, The Playful Fairy); choreography by Marius Petipa; revised version by Konstantin Sergeyev,

-The Sleeping Beauty (Diamond Fairy, Valiant Fairy, Candide Fairy, Sapphire Fairy, Silver Fairy, Princess Florine); choreography by Marius Petipa, revival of the 1890 production,
+The Sleeping Beauty (Diamond Fairy, Fairy Fleur de Farine, Candide Fairy, Sapphire Fairy, Silver Fairy, Princess Florine); choreography by Marius Petipa, revival of the 1890 production, staging by Sergei Vikharev,

 Swan Lake (Pas de trois, Two Swans, Big Swans); choreography by Marius Petipa and Lev Ivanov, revised version by Konstantin Sergeyev,